Covid 19 coronavirus: Dr Joe Williams, former Cook Islands PM, has died

-Dr Joe Williams, former Prime Minister of the Cook Islands and a much-respected GP, has died after contracting covid-19 in Auckland.
+Dr Joe Williams, former Prime Minister of the Cook Islands and a much-respected GP, has died after contracting Covid-19 in Auckland.

 The Pasifika Medical Association Group announced his death this morning.